-If you have a small farm, you really should consider getting a cow from miniature cattle breeds instead of getting a full-size cow.
-Quite a few people these days who live in the country have thought about raising their own food these days.
-It may be a nice option in these times of rising food prices and concerns regarding food quality.
-And for some, it’s great to have fresh dairy products too.
+If you have a small farm, you really should consider choosing a cow from miniature cattle breeds instead of getting a full-size cow.
+It’s a nice option in these times of rising food prices and concerns regarding food quality.
+Many people raise miniature cows for meat.
+Others raise them solely for fresh dairy products.

-For these people, small-breed cattle may be a more viable alternative, even though it may be ironic the smaller cow may cost more initially.
+For these people, small-breed cattle may be a more viable alternative, even though the smaller cow costs more initially.
 A good quality family milk cow may fetch a price in the $1,400 to $1,800 range.
-A small cow, on the other hand, can cost anywhere from $1,800 to $3,500.
+A small or miniature cow, on the other hand, can cost anywhere from $1,800 to $3,500.

 - They can produce just enough milk for your needs.
 In peak production, a normal-sized cow can offer 6 to 10 gallons of milk per day.
 That may give you more problems for storage, and you may not really know what you should do with all that milk.
 On the other hand, a miniature cow can give you about 1 to 1.5 gallons per milking.
 That should be enough to give you a few glasses of milk to drink, some butter and cheese per week, and even a little milk leftover for some neighbors.

 - They really make for good pets too, as they can be very gentle.
 Owning one can be like having a gentle and huge dog except she gives you milk.
-Miniature cows are beloved of animal therapy workers and petting zoo managers.
+Animal therapy workers and petting zoo managers love miniature cows.
 They’re cute and small and they have friendly dispositions—what’s not to like?

 So now let’s take a closer look several breeds of miniature cattle that may suit your small farm:

 The Belties, as the Miniature Belted Galloways are often called, are a very hardy breed that originated from the southwestern part of Scotland.
 They have a double coat, with the coarse outer coat designed to repel water.